thedemons/imgui-autoit/tools/README.md

 ### Usage
-- Run this to add auto-complete functions for ImGui in SciTE editor
+- Run this to add auto-complete feature for ImGui in SciTE editor